intel/vscode-oneapi-devcloud-connector/README.md

 * Direct Internet access (proxy not supported at this time).

-* Connecting via a VPN is not supported (turn off you VPN).
+* Turn off your VPN (connecting via a VPN is not supported).

 ### Windows SSH Setup